Aladin147/ZinApp/docs/v2/V2_SOCIAL_ENGINE.md

 # ZinApp V2 Social Engine & FYP Specification

+## 🔄 Alias Note
+This file covers topics referred to as `FYP_SYSTEM.md` in earlier documentation planning.
+---

 ## 1. Vision & Goals
    - **Vision:** To transform ZinApp from a utility booking app into an engaging community platform centered around style, stylists, and user experiences.
 The social engine will foster discovery, interaction, and loyalty.
    - **Goals:**